hhsu15/react-redux/README.md

 ### Documentation
 Got to `redux-form.com` and check the examples for various form types.For example, check out the **Wizard Form**.
 It is going to be useful at some point.

+## Portals
+This is the issue Portals try to resolve:

+With React, evertything is rendered with the `#root`.
+If you want to inset a Modal compoent, which should behave certain ways like cover the whole screen (this is done with the `z-index` value, with higher z-index value, the element will show in the front, lower ones show in the background) however, you might have a very nested structure with "stacking context" which won't allow you to do that.
+With Portals, it will trick the system so rather than showing compoent like Modal from the `#root` div tag, it moves the element above that, normally within the <body> tag.

+- Refer to `Modal.js`.
+Essentially you create another id tag in additon to the `root` in the `public/index.js` file.
+You then have to use `ReactDOM.createPortal` and render the component with `querySelector('#myportal')`.

+### React Fragment
+When you render a component you normally have to return `<div>...</div>`.
+In the case you do not want to add this <div> layer you can use React Fragment.
+E.g., `<React.Fragment>...</React.Fragment>`.
+Check `StreamDelete.js` for example.